-Hello and thanks for taking the time to visit my profile page!
+Hello and thanks for taking the time to visit my biographical sketch!
 I was a community college student myself before transferring to university; the very same path you may be on.
 I moved from northern Illinois to Colorado where I graduated from Colorado State University with a Bachelor of Science degree in Wildlife Biology.
 While in school I worked on a variety of wildlife projects but most dealt with threatened and endangered species.
 For example, I worked with white-tailed prairie dogs, burrowing owls, Canada lynx, and several upper Colorado River Basin fishes that are federally protected.
 After I graduated I went to work for the U.S. Bureau of Land Management as a member of the recovery team for the endangered black-footed ferret.
 Following that adventure I moved to Idaho and attended Boise State University where I earned a Master of Science degree in Biology, again working with endangered species.
 This time I studied two native species of Idaho snails and one non-native, nuisance species.
 This work led to a decade-long relationship with the U.S. Fish and Wildlife Service where I was a wildlife biologist for the agency.
 I began teaching in higher education in 2006 and since then my focus has been on science education in Idaho and the undergraduate research experience.
-I’m presently studying Science Education at the University of Idaho and will complete my doctorate degree in 2015.
+I recently completed my PhD at the University of Idaho where I studied Science Education and I’ve brought a lot of new ideas to my classrooms as a result of this work.
 I teach a variety of courses at CWI and mentor students through my role as Director of the Center for Invertebrate Science.
 Some examples of my students’ research are listed below along with my own projects.
-I’m also a Curator of Mollusks at the Orma J. Smith Museum of Natural History and CWI’s Trustee to the Idaho Academy of Science and Engineering.
-I hope that this profile helps you to know me a little better and I look forward to seeing you around campus.
+For the past five years I’ve been CWI’s Trustee to the Idaho Academy of Science and Engineering and I’m also a Curator of Mollusks at the Orma J. Smith Museum of Natural History in Caldwell.
+I hope that this sketch helps you to know me a little better and I look forward to seeing you around campus.
 Please don’t hesitate to stop by, say hello, and introduce yourself!

 Examples of Student Research: